prometheus-net/prometheus-net/README.md

 This library allows you to instrument your code with custom metrics and provides some built-in metric collection integrations for ASP.NET Core.

 The documentation here is only a minimal quick start.
 For detailed guidance on using Prometheus in your solutions, refer to the [prometheus-users discussion group](https://groups.google.com/forum/#!forum/prometheus-users).
-You are also expected to be familiar with the [Prometheus user guide](https://prometheus.io/docs/introduction/overview/).
+You are also expected to be familiar with the [Prometheus user guide](https://prometheus.io/docs/introduction/overview/). [/r/PrometheusMonitoring](https://www.reddit.com/r/PrometheusMonitoring/) on Reddit may also prove a helpful resource.

 Four types of metrics are available: Counter, Gauge, Summary and Histogram.
 See the documentation on [metric types](http://prometheus.io/docs/concepts/metric_types/) and [instrumentation best practices](http://prometheus.io/docs/practices/instrumentation/#counter-vs.-gauge-vs.-summary) to learn what each is good for.